 Reading the Sutras: In the Words of the Buddha (DHS101)

-Reading the Sutras is an ongoing course that examines in detail essential sutras in the Buddhist tradition.
-We read the sutras not as historical texts but as a practical encounter with the teachings of the Buddha.
+Reading the Sutras is an ongoing course that can be joined by anyone interested in learning about the essential sutras in the Buddhist tradition, particularly the Mahayana sutras.
+We read sutras not as historical texts but as a practical encounter with the teachings of the Buddha.
 Our goal is to develop a respect for the sutra tradition and to foster an internal examination of how these texts can speak to our twenty-first century experience.
-This term we study sections from the Maharatnakuta Sutra.
-These Mahayana texts examine nonduality, consciousness, Buddhahood, and the nature of the bodhisattva path.
-They develop important themes for understanding the Great Vehicle that spread throughout Asia and Tibet.
+This term we study selections from the Avatamsaka or Flower Ornament Sutra, particularly from the last chapter called the Gandavyuha Sutra.
+This chapter describes the spiritual journey of the pilgrim Sudhana as he visits various bodhisattvas and is instructed on the path to full and complete buddhahood.
+Sudhana’s journey can be our journey toward awakening.
+Each encounter with the bodhisattvas reveals deeper meaning of the Mahayana path.